Mount Kenya Climbing Tours

 We have been guiding trips on Mount Kenya since 1996 and have full time mountain staff at the base.
 We adopt a proper approach to acclimatisation which means that the ascent is not rushed.
-We run trips on the main routes and offer scheduled dates and private trips.
+We run advertised trips on all the main routes with scheduled dates but can also offer tailor-made private trips and can add-on safari's to experience a bit more of Kenya's diverse culture and unique wildlife in some of the world's great National Parks, Game Reserves and Conservancies.

 About Mount Kenya